Vjesnik: November 2025 fire

-The Republic of Croatia co-owns the Vjesnik business complex together with several other legal entities.
-The section affected by the fire is used as an archive, while the side wing of the complex (the so-called annex), which houses employees of the Ministry of Physical Planning, Construction and State Assets, was not touched by the flames.
-The Ministry will take all necessary steps to ensure the damage is repaired as soon as possible and that the entire complex is restored."
+The Republic of Croatia co-owns the business complex together with several other legal entities.
+The section affected by the fire was used as an archive, while the side wing of the complex (the so-called annex) which housed employees of the Ministry of Construction, Spatial Planning and State Property was not touched by the flames.
+The cause of the fire is unknown and an investigation is underway.